Corporate GovernanceCorporate Governance Guidelines

 Article 19

-The number of the Company’s Audit and Supervisory Board shall be around three to four, and the Company shall strive to elect at least one person who has sufficient knowledge of finance/accounting among them.
+The number of members of the Company’s Audit and Supervisory Board shall be three or four, and the Company shall strive to have at least one Audit and Supervisory Board Member who has sufficient knowledge of finance and accounting among them.

 2

-The Company believes that ensuring the diversity of the Audit and Supervisory Board is useful for its deliberation to be made in a multifaceted and effective manner, and will elect in a balanced way persons with diverse knowledge, experience and ability.
+The Company believes that ensuring the diversity of the Audit and Supervisory Board is useful for ensuring its deliberations are multifaceted and effective, and shall elect in a balanced manner persons with diverse knowledge, experience and ability.

-(Qualifications for Audit and Supervisory Board Members and procedures of nomination)
+(Qualifications for Audit and Supervisory Board Members and nomination procedures)

 Article 20

-Audit and Supervisory Board Members shall have excellent personality, insight, ability and extensive experience, as well as a high ethical viewpoint.
+Audit and Supervisory Board Members shall have excellent personality, insight, ability and extensive experience, as well as high ethical standards.

 2

-In the election of the candidates for Audit and Supervisory Board Members, the Director and President will prepare a personnel proposal based on the composition of the Audit and Supervisory Board specified in Article 19 and the evaluation of the qualifications required for Audit and Supervisory Board Members specified in the preceding paragraph and other factors, and then the Board of Directors will determine those candidates after obtaining the consent of the Audit and Supervisory Board.
+In the selection of the candidates for Audit and Supervisory Board Members, the Director and President shall prepare a personnel proposal based on the composition of the Audit and Supervisory Board specified in Article 19 and the evaluation of the qualifications required for Audit and Supervisory Board Members specified in the preceding paragraph and other factors, and then the Board of Directors shall determine those candidates after obtaining the consent of the Audit and Supervisory Board.

 (Criteria for independence and restrictions on concurrent positions of outside officers)